NamalSanjaya/sonnet/mserver/Mserver_API_Examples.md

 * LastRead - when last read did by the owner.
 * `content.link` use to identify whose data block that is.("o" - owner , "f" - friend)
 * `content` should come in order from backend. latest msgs to the top.(for a friend)
+* `loaded_upto` min timestamp loaded to UI. we need to fetch from here onward from backend when it need more past msgs.